-Objective 19 - Ensuring the implementation of the Agency's Integrated Management System (IMS)

-Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome processes and procedures, and % in line with the relevant roadmaps, programmes and timetables 100% 100% Partially - re-prioritisation in light of 4RP and change of Quality Officer •
+Objective 19 - Ensuring the uring the implementation of the ie implementation of the Agency's Integrated Management System (IMS) ment System (IMS) Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome Documenting and implementing processes and procedures, and continuously reviewing related improvements % in line with the relevant roadmaps, programmes and timetables 100% 100% Partially - re-prioritisation in light of 4RP and change of Quality Officer Agency as a reliable and trustworthy business partner for all stakeholders

-Objective 20 - Ensuring legality of Agency's activities Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome

-Legal advice and opinions % legal advice and 100% 100% Yes Ensuring compliance

-opinions delivered in of the Agency's

-time according to the activities with the
+Objective 20 - Ensuring legality of Agency's activities lity of Agency's activities Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome Legal advice and opinions % legal advice and opinions delivered in time according to the process or procedure 100% 100% Yes Ensuring compliance of the Agency's activities with the relevant legal frameworks at national and European level

-process or procedure relevant legal

-frameworks at

-national and European

-level

-Objective 21 - Ensuring that railway research is aligned with the objectives of the European Commission for the creation of the SERA

-Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome Assisting the Shift Rail Joint Undertaking and other entities involved in research projects o , Full implementation of the research strategy Partially - Implementation of the research strategy approved early 2018 (Preparation and development done in 2017) documents aligned
+Objective 21 - Ensuring that railway research is aligned with the ok Objective 21 - Ensuring that railway research is aligned with the objectives of the European Commission for the creation of the SERA ission for the creation of the SE RA Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome Assisting the Shift 2 Rail Joint Undertaking and other entities involved in research projects Agency's interest in the research projects identified Full implementation of the research strategy Partially - Implementation of the research strategy approved early 2018 (Preparation and development done in 2017) Shift-Rail main documents aligned with the objectives of the EC for the creation of the SERA in a balanced way taking account of stakeholders' needs

-Contribution to the Shift Rail Master Plan, Multi Annual Action Plan & Classification of Shift Rail research 100% of Shift Rail projects classified Yes Shift Rail main documents aligned Annual Work Plan. projects according to Agency's interest projects classified with the objectives of the EC for the creation of the SERA in a balanced way taking account of stakeholders' needs Providing specific expertise for the evaluation of the submissions to Shift Rail. • 100% Follow up of research projects of high interest for the Agency 100% Partially - Shortage of staff Shift2Rail main documents aligned with the objectives of the EC for the creation of the SERA in a balanced way taking account of stakeholders' needs.
+Objective 21 - - Ensuring that railway research is aligned with the ok Objective 21 - Ensuring that railway research is aligned with the objectives of the European Commission for the creation of the SERA ission for the creation of the SI ERA Main outputs/actions/deliverables Indicator Achieved in 2016/New task Target in 2017 Achievement in 2017 Expected outcome Contribution to the Shift'Rail Master Plan, Multi Annual Action Plan & Annual Work Plan.
+Classification of Shift 2 Rail research projects according to Agency's interest Classification of Shift'Rail projects classified projects according to Agency's interest Yes Shift 2 Rail main documents aligned with the objectives of the EC for the creation of the SERA in a balanced way taking account of stakeholders' needs Providing specific expertise for the evaluation of the submissions to Shift 2 Rail. % of requests answered by the Agency for specific expertise in the evaluation of submissions to Shiff'Rail ,100% Follow up of research projects of high interest for the Agency 100% Partially - Shortage of staff Shift 2 Rail main documents aligned with the objectives of the EC for the creation of the SERA in a balanced way taking account of stakeholders' needs.